Best Stud Finder Reviews

 Helpful Digital Screen

 Another huge benefit to contractors is the lighted LCD Screen, which houses a great deal of information about the stud finder and its performance.
 When in the standard stud finder mode, it shows you how close you are to the edge of a stud.
 The device will also emit a steady beep and display a red guide light to help you mark for the edges.
 When you switch to the metal scanning mode, the LCD also shows you information about the location of the target, as well as how close or distant you are to it.
-The same is true in the AC wire scanning mode.
-In these modes, the scanner allows you to make multiple passes to refine the targeting, thanks to its self-calibrating sensor that constantly rescans the surface to pinpoint the exact location of any objects.
+The same is true in live AC wire scanning mode.
+In these modes, the wall scanner allows you to make multiple passes to refine the targeting, thanks to its self-calibrating sensor that constantly rescans the surface to pinpoint the exact location of any objects.

 Best Line Laser / Stud Finder Combo